Resources

 Historical Documentation of Place in Greater Philadelphia

-is a useful ressource for dating sculptures on buildings
+was a useful ressource for dating sculptures on buildings.
+The site is no longer accessible.

 landmarks